pagetitle

 In Japan, there were leakage incidents at a number of tailings dams caused by the Great East Japan Earthquake in 2011.
 Then in 2012, the ministry of Economy, Trade and Industry revised the Technical Policies of the ministerial decree defining technical standards of mining facilities (called "Technical Policies" hereafter).
 We recognize that the Technical Policies is an important guideline for ensuring the safety of tailings dams in Japan, which have relatively high risks of earthquakes, and we manage tailings dams in accordance with these Technical Policies.

-In 1995, we conducted voluntary stability evaluations of the top three tailings dams out of 13 dams managed by Mitsui Kinzoku after the Han-Shin Awaji Earthquake disaster in 1995.
+In 1998, we conducted voluntary stability evaluations of the top three tailings dams out of 13 dams managed by Mitsui Kinzoku after the Han-Shin Awaji Earthquake disaster in 1995.
 As a result, we confirmed these three dams would remain stable even in the event of a massive-scale earthquake (Level 2 earthquake).

 We also evaluated the stabilities of five dams in line with the revision of Technical Policies from 2012 to 2015 that were subject to Technical Policies requirements, and ascertained they have extremely low risks of major collapse in the event of Level 2 earthquake.

 Furthermore, we have been evaluating five dams since 2017 that were not subject to the Technical Policies, and have confirmed four of them have the earthquake resistance.
-The remaining one was found to be non-conforming by an evaluation in FY2019, and seismic reinforcement constructions were completed in FY2021.
+The remaining one was found to be non-conforming by an evaluation in FY2019 and seismic reinforcement constructions were completed in FY2021.

 Tailings dams management